chapel-lang/governance/GOVERNANCE.md

 to push for alternative approaches, or to concede to the majority, having registered their opinion.

-For non-trivial decisions, or initial explorations into possible directions, the project typically forms an ad hoc subteam including at least three committers to explore the topic and propose a solution, where anyone on the team is encouraged to participate if they are interested.
-Once the subteam has reached a conclusion, it is summarized back to the full team.
-Generally speaking, those who did not join the subteam are expected to go along with the subteam's decision, unless they have an insight or strong reason that the proposal is untenable—particularly if it involves factors the subteam was not, or could not have been, aware of.
+For non-trivial decisions in language design, library APIs, or code architecture, the project or subteam typically forms an ad hoc subteam including at least three committers to explore the topic and propose a solution, where anyone on the broader team is encouraged to participate if they feel interested or invested.
+Once the ad hoc subteam has reached a conclusion, it is summarized back to the full team.
+Generally speaking, those who did not join the ad hoc subteam are expected to go along with its decision, unless they have an insight or strong reason that the proposal is untenable—particularly if it involves factors the subteam was not, or could not have been, aware of.
 In practice, this has happened only very rarely.

 Decisions that relate to the design of the language or libraries are captured and discussed on public [GitHub